capu-bia/fingerprint-r503-mqtt/README.md

 <img src="doc/wifi-config.png" width="350">

-After saving, Wemos will reboot and will try to connect to WiFi network.
-On successful, it will flash blue led on sensor.
+After saving, Wemos will reboot and will try to connect to the WiFi network.
+On success, it will flash blue led on the sensor.

 ### Reset